Franklinton (Columbus, Ohio): Emergency services

 The neighborhood is served by a fire station, Station 10.
 It is Franklinton's only fire station.
 In the 19th century, before motorized fire engines entered use, fire stations could not cover as wide of an area, requiring the neighborhood to maintain Engine House No. 6 and Engine House No. 10.

 Food access

 Franklinton lacks a commercial grocery store, despite community attempts for years.
 Food insecurity is high for every area in the neighborhood: its three zip codes make up three of five with very low food security in Columbus.
 In 2018, a small nonprofit grocery and cafe opened to alleviate some of the food insecurity, the first nonprofit grocery in the city.

 In the media

 Franklinton was depicted in the pilot of 30 Days, a Morgan Spurlock production.
 The show depicts living for 30 days in a different lifestyle to your own.
-In the episode, aired in 2005, Spurlock and his fiance unsuccessfully attempt to live in Franklinton and work in the city on minimum wage.
+In the episode, aired in 2005, Spurlock and his fiancé unsuccessfully attempt to live in Franklinton and work in the city on minimum wage.